 Within the Guggenheim Gallery students gain an Explore Art Award.
 Working with OUM and local artists to produce and exhibit art.

-Within the MCA Gallery students can work towards a Bronze level Art Award, independently producing work inspired by visits to OUM and researched knowledge of artists
+Within the MCA Gallery students can work towards a Bronze level Art Award, independently producing work inspired by visits to OUM and researched knowledge of artists medium-term plans are moderated each term to ensure:

 Individualised Teaching Plans